madhuri333/CourseProj/ReadMe.md

 1. run_analysis.R

-2. Codebook.rmd
+2. Codebook.md
 3. ReadMe.md (currently open)

 - In run_analysis.R, R code for the whole process of extracting and cleaning the data is present
-- Full description of measurement variables can be found in Codebook.rmd
+- Full description of measurement variables can be found in Codebook.md
 - This ReadMe.md file describes my methods and assumptions in attempting the project.
 It also describes the process to run the code and access the resulting data.